-During the year, the Company demonstrated a level of environmental performance that required improvement and a high level of administrative performance with the resource consents.
+During the year, the Company demonstrated a high level of environmental performance and a high level of administrative performance with the resource consents.

-For reference, in the 2018-2019 year, consent holders were found to achieve a high level of environmental performance and compliance for 83% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 13% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2019-2020 year, consent holders were found to achieve a high level of environmental performance and compliance for 81% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 17% of the consents, a good level of environmental performance and compliance was achieved.

-In terms of overall environmental and compliance performance by the Company this report shows that the Company's performance although generally at a high level over the last several years, required some improvement during the year under review.
+In terms of overall environmental and compliance performance by the Company this report shows that the Company's performance has improved during the year under review and has returned to the high level previously seen over the last several years.

-This report includes recommendations to be implemented during the 2019-2020 monitoring period.
+This report includes recommendations to be implemented during the 2020-2021 monitoring period.